koredalin/laravel-cv-manager/README.md

 - `universities`.
 - `users`.
 - `skills`.
-- `users_skills` - The table relates users and skills tables.
+- `skill_user` - The table relates users and skills tables.
 The relation is "many to many".
 - `cvs`.

 ## Future Improvements